btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

         $ localectl list-x11-keymap-variants [layout]
         $ localectl list-x11-keymap-options
         ```
-        > The `--no-convert` option is used here to prevent `localectl` from modifying the host's console keymap.
+        > The `--no-convert` option can be used to prevent `localectl` from modifying the host's console keymap.

 - `Monitor`
     + this section describes the physical monitor in use and where it's connected